maseradb/data_stack_on_docker/README.md

 docker compose up -d --build

 # Data Stack on Docker

-A robust, production-ready data processing environment using Docker Compose.
-This stack integrates Apache Airflow, Apache Spark, PostgreSQL, and JupyterHub, enabling scalable ETL, analytics, and collaborative data science workflows.
+A compact, easy-to-deploy data processing environment using Docker Compose.
+This stack is ideal for small production deployments, testing, and development.
+It integrates Apache Airflow, Apache Spark, PostgreSQL, and JupyterHub, enabling scalable ETL, analytics, and collaborative data science workflows in a lightweight setup.

 ## Features